Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Introduction

 {\bf Known results. } In standard settings such as domains in $\RR^d$, there are rigorous approximation schemes of SPDE by microscopic particle models, such as Sturm \cite{MR1986838} and Kotelenez and Kurtz \cite{MR2550362}, where \cite{MR1986838} is for a stochastic heat equation with a multiplicative colored noise term and \cite{MR2550362} is for SPDE of McKean-Vlasov type.
 Particle representations of SPDE are obtained by Kurtz and coauthors in \cite{MR1705602, etheridge2014genealogical, crisan2016particle}.
 Cox, Durrett and Perkins \cite{MR1756003} showed that the rescaled long range voter model in dimension $d\geq 2$ converges to a super-Brownian motion.
 Durrett, Mytnik and Perkins \cite{MR2164042} showed convergence of multi-type contact processes to a pair of super-Brownian motions interacting through their collision local times.
 For genealogies of super-processes, see the snake process of Le Gall \cite{MR1207305}, the historical process of Evans and Perkins \cite{MR1615329} and the lookdown process of Donnelly and Kurtz \cite{MR1728556}. $\;$ Our two practical motivations led us to first focus on the stochastic FKPP, the base case model for an expanding population density exhibiting noisy wavefront, which is of the form

-where $\dot{W}$ is the space-time white noise, $\alpha>0$ is the diffusion coefficient representing the average dispersal distance of the individuals, $\beta\geq 0$ accounts for an average increase and the last term with $\gamma\geq 0$ represents fluctuations during reproduction.
+where $\dot{W}$ is the space-time white noise, $\alpha>0$ is the diffusion coefficient representing the average dispersal distance of the individuals, $\beta\geq 0$ accounts for an average increase and the last term represents fluctuations during reproduction where $\gamma\geq 0$ parametrizes the variance.

 Muller and Tribe \cite{MR1346264} gave the first rigorous convergence result that stochastic FKPP on $\RR$ can arise as scaling limit of long range biased voter models (BVM).
 In \cite{MR3582808}, we generalized this by scrutinizing all possible scalings for which this type of connections between SPDE \eqref{fkppR} and BVM are valid.
-These BVM are idealized individual-based models for an expanding population on the 1-dim rescaled integer lattice $L_n^{-1}\ZZ$, modified from a simulation model introduced in \cite{hallatschek2008gene}.
+These BVM are idealized individual-based models for an expanding population on the 1-dimen rescaled integer lattice $L_n^{-1}\ZZ$ whose points are called \textit{demes}.
 In the $n$-th model in \cite{MR3582808}, there is one cell at each point of the lattice

 whose cell-type is either 1 (cancer cell) or 0 (healthy cell).
 Each cell in deme $w \in L_n^{-1}\ZZ$ only interact with the $2M_n$ neighbors in demes $w-L_n^{-1}$ and $w + L_n^{-1}$.
 Type-0 cells reproduce at rate $2M_nr_n$, type-1 cells at a higher rate $2M_n(r_n+ \beta_n)$ due to higher fitness.
 When reproduction occurs the offspring replaces a neighbor chosen uniformly at random.
 In the terminology of evolutionary games, this is birth-death updating.
 It is shown in \cite[Theorem 1]{MR3582808} that under the scalings